ikivanc/Document-Classification-and-Post-OCR-Key-Value-Extraction/README.md

 # Document Classification and Post-OCR Key-Value Extraction

+This sample shows how to extract key-value pairs from multiple templates using `Document Classification` and `Key-Value Extraction`.

 This an Azure Function sample that accepts Form Image url inputs from the user and extract needed information into a json output.
 You can use structured and semi-structured Forms to Extract details.

-As a test dataset I used JFK Files documents to classify and extract key-value pairs.
+As a test dataset, JFK Files documents are used to classify and extract key-value pairs.

-This application has been created using Microsoft Azure Functions.
+This application has been created using Microsoft Azure Functions, Micosoft Custom Vision AI and Cognitive Services Computer Vision OCR API.

 ![](Images/Architecture.png)